Wall-Brew-Co/common-beer-format/doc/specs/miscs.md

 ## Amount

-A ::kilogram value representing the amount of a particular ingredient.
+A value representing the amount of a particular ingredient.
+When measuring weight, this is in kilograms.
+When measuring volume, this is in liters.

+- BeerXML Type: `Floating Point`
+- BeerXML Units: Kilogram, Liter
 - Clojure Key Name: `:amount`
 - Clojure Type: Double
 - Example: `12.5`